 To be successful you will need:

-- Experience in contributing towards producing conference and seminar papers and submitting publications in research
+- Evidence in contributing towards producing conference and seminar papers and submitting publications in clinical research

 Enjoy an outstanding career environment